-IF the AND the AND the AND the insured THEN the insured must establish

-crop is acreage is intended use is chooses to a point of reference

-pasture, noncontiguous the same for all within the acreage boundaries for

-rangeland, the acreage each of the noncontiguous acreage

-forage in a grid.

-See subparagraph 75 A for

-examples.

-different for part for each intended use within the

-of the acreage acreage boundaries for the

-noncontiguous acreage in a grid.

-See subparagraph 75 B for

-examples.

-contiguous the same for all combine the within the acreage boundaries within

-the acreage contiguous acreage the grid selected by the insured.

-into one grid See subparagraph 76 B for

-examples.

-separate the within the acreage boundaries within

-contiguous acreage each grid selected by the insured.

-into separate grids See subparagraph 76 B for

-examples.

-different for part combine the for each intended use within the

-of the acreage contiguous acreage acreage boundaries within the grid

-into one grid selected by the insured.

-See subparagraph76 C for examples.

-separate the for each intended use within the

-contiguous acreage acreage boundaries within each grid

-into separate grids selected by the insured.

-See subparagraph 76 C for

-examples.

-apiculture noncontiguous within the acreage boundaries for

-each of the noncontiguous acreage

-in a grid.

-See subparagraph 75 C.

-contiguous combine the within the acreage boundaries within

-contiguous acreage the grid selected by the insured.

-into one grid See subparagraph 76 D.

-separate the within the acreage boundaries within

-contiguous acreage each grid selected by the insured.

-into separate grids See subparagraph 76 D.
+IF the crop is AND the acreage is AND the intended use and practice (where applicable) is AND the insured chooses to THEN the insured must establish a point of reference pasture, rangeland, forage noncontiguous the same for all the acreage within the acreage boundaries for each of the noncontiguous acreage in a grid.
+See subparagraph 75 A for examples. different for part of the acreage for each intended use or when a producer has both an irrigated and non-irrigated hay practice within the acreage boundaries for the noncontiguous acreage in a grid.
+See subparagraph 75 B for examples. contiguous the same for all the acreage combine the contiguous acreage into one grid within the acreage boundaries within the grid selected by the insured.
+See subparagraph 76 B for examples. separate the contiguous acreage into separate grids within the acreage boundaries within each grid selected by the insured.
+See subparagraph 76 B for examples. different for part of the acreage combine the contiguous acreage into one grid for each intended use or when a producer has both an irrigated and non-irrigated hay practice within the acreage boundaries within the grid selected by the insured.
+See subparagraph76 C for examples. separate the contiguous acreage into separate grids for each intended use or where the producer has both an irrigated and non-irrigated hay practice within the acreage boundaries within each grid selected by the insured.
+See subparagraph 76 C for examples.

+Apiculture and Annual Forage Noncontiguous within the acreage boundaries for each of the noncontiguous acreage in a grid.
+See subparagraph 75 C. Contiguous combine the contiguous acreage into one grid within the acreage boundaries within the grid selected by the insured.
+See subparagraph 76 D. separate the contiguous acreage into separate grids within the acreage boundaries within each grid selected by the insured.
+See subparagraph 76 D.